Home Page

 Trophies

-Trophy tickets are handed out at the finish line during the last moto for each class.
+Trophy tickets are handed out at the finish line during the mains for each class.
 If you have earned a trophy, your trophy ticket can be exchanged for your trophy as soon as you finish your moto.
 The number of trophies awarded depends on the number of riders for the class.

 Other Stuff You Will Need to Know